rradczewski/ymmv/_drafts/expect-redux-better-interaction-tests-with-redux.md

 image_alt: "The logo of expect-redux"
 image-listing: "assets/expect-redux.jpg"
 ---
-[`expect-redux`](https://github.com/rradczewski/expect-redux/) solves a simple problem I kept having when I started out developing JavaScript apps with React and Redux: Getting a proper **Given-When-Then** test setup working for feature and interaction tests, no matter which side-effect library the project is using.
-In this post I want to show a couple of different approaches towards testing redux and explain why I think `expect-redux` useful for everyone working with redux.
+[`expect-redux`](https://github.com/rradczewski/expect-redux/) solves a big problem I kept running into when I started developing JavaScript apps with React and Redux: Getting a proper and readable **Given-When-Then** test structure working for feature and interaction tests, no matter which side-effect library the project is using.
+In this post I want to show you a couple of different approaches towards testing redux and explain why I think `expect-redux` is useful for everyone working with redux.

 ## Redux in the wild

-The one thing I immediately loved about the whole React/Redux ecosystem is how easily testable it is.
-With `jsdom` and `enzyme`, my tests never felt closer to running in a browser than ever, without actually running `phantomjs`.
+What I immediately loved about the whole React/Redux ecosystem is how easily testable it is.
+With `jsdom` and `enzyme`, my tests never felt closer to running in a browser than ever, without actually running in `phantomjs`.
 Even large acceptance tests will run in a few hundred milliseconds, everywhere, from CI to a docker container to my local machine, with no more setup than running `npm install`.

 `redux` in particular is an amazing library because of its minimal API surface area and the profound impact it has on how you design a frontend application.
-All business logic suddenly becomes easily testable in isolation and it's trivially easy to construct a specific application state for a test, something that immediately rang familiar to me when I started using it for the UI of a backend that was built upon EventSourcing.
+All domain state and its transitions suddenly become easily testable in isolation.
+It's also trivially easy to construct a specific application state for a test, something that immediately rang familiar to me when I started using it for the UI of a backend that was built upon [EventSourcing](https://martinfowler.com/eaaDev/EventSourcing.html).

-But in practice, redux rarely comes alone.
-Throughout my time working with redux, I've seen a similar pattern emerge in the projects I'm working in: We start the project with some simple synchronous side-effects and a few `fetch`-calls that are easily taken care of using [`redux-thunk`](https://github.com/reduxjs/redux-thunk), but sooner or later the project grows beyond the simple use-cases where redux-thunk shines in.
+But in practice, `redux` rarely comes alone.
+Throughout my time working with `redux`, I've seen a similar pattern emerge in the projects I'm working in: We start the project with some simple synchronous side-effects and a few `fetch`-calls that are easily taken care of using [`redux-thunk`](https://github.com/reduxjs/redux-thunk), but sooner or later the project grows beyond the simple use-cases where `redux-thunk` shines in.

 *Here's how a minimal test of a thunk can look like:*
 ```js